julianchurchill/sxq-to-midi/README.md

 # TODO - sxq_to_midi.py

-- ...
-Do tied notes - other tied notes - what about 3rd note in latest-broken.sxq horns is 49, 12 (31, 0C) ?
-- Horns in latest-broken.sxq are converted at too short a note length - investigate and fix.
-Is it because they were half/dotted halfs/whole notes?
-    - First note in latest-broken.sxq horns is 79, 20 (4F, 14), possibly a half note tied to an 8th?
-    - Third note in latest-broken.sxq horns is 49, 12 (31, 0C), possibly a double dotted quarter?
-- Handle dotted 16ths
 - 16th notes on a 32nd note resolution grid (should set Pules Per Quarter Note to 960*2=1920)
 - Handle 32nd notes
+- Handle dotted 16ths
+- Handle 2 bar, 3 bar and 4 bar notes
+- Handle notes tied with 32nds
+- Horns in broken.sxq are converted at too short a note length - investigate and fix.
+Is it because they were half/dotted halfs/whole notes?
+    - Third note in broken.sxq horns is 49, 12 (31, 0C), possibly a tied 32nd?
+    - Other unknown notes are (15, 58), (35, 23), (46, 23), (70, 23), (71, 7), (73, 10), (84, 11), (100, 10)
 - Not all SXQ tracks are midi - don't export them as we run out of real midi track space in MPC Beats.
 What are they?
 - Handle track volume curve
 - Handle tempo (not in a special track 0 conductor track if possible)